Tobacco-free college campuses: California State Universities

-In 2016, Governor Jerry Brown vetoed legislation that would have banned smoking on all California State University (CSU) campuses because he believed that these campuses could make their own individual policies.
+In 2016, Governor Jerry Brown vetoed legislation that would have banned smoking on all California State University (CSU) campuses believing that the campuses should make their own individual policies.
 In April 2017, the CSU Chancellor's office issued an executive order making all CSU campuses smoke and tobacco free.
-The California State University system states that they agree with the UC system on their rationale for the 100% tobacco free campuses.

 Effectiveness

-In recent years, tobacco free campuses has been forefronted by the American Cancer Society's Tobacco-free Generation Campus Initiative.
+In recent years, tobacco free campuses has been recognized by the American Cancer Society's Tobacco-free Generation Campus Initiative.
 In cooperation with the CVS Health Foundation, since its foundation in 2016 the ACS has provided over 97 grants up to $20,000 to colleges across the country.

-The rising trend of university student smoking in the 1990s has declined in recent years.
-Between 1993 to 1997, the percent of US students who smoked has increased from 22% to 28%.
-However, between 2002 to 2016, the percentage of US college students who smoked has decreased by 47.4%.
-For smoking over the past 30 days, the percentage is 10.4%, while for the past 12 months, the percentage is 12.2%.